Privacy preservation in continuous-time average consensus algorithm via deterministic additive obfuscation signals: Privacy preservation evaluation

 \subsection{Case 2 and Case 3 knowledge sets}

-The first result below shows that if $\beta^i$ corresponding to the locally chosen admissible perturbation signals of an agent $i\in\VV$ is not known to the malicious agent, the privacy of the agent $i$ is preserved even if the malicious agent knows all the transmitted input and output signals of agent $i$ and the parameter $\alpha$.
+The first result below shows that if $\beta^i$ corresponding to the locally chosen admissible obfuscation signals of an agent $i\in\VV$ is not known to the eavesdropper, the privacy of the agent $i$ is preserved even if the eavesdropper knows all the transmitted input and output signals of agent $i$ and the parameter $\alpha$.
 The proof of this lemma is given in the appendix.

-\begin{lem}[Privacy preservation for $i\in\VV$ via a concealed $\beta^i$] Consider the modified static average consensus algorithm~\eqref{eq::consensus-modified} with a set of locally chosen admissible perturbation signals $\{f^j,g^j\}_{j=1}^N$ over a strongly connected and weight-balanced digraph $\mathcal{G}$.
-Let the knowledge set of the malicious agent $1$ include the form of conditions~\eqref{eq::local_beta-i} and~\eqref{eq::nec-suf-admin-sig}, and also the parameter $\alpha$ that the agents agreed to use.
+\begin{lem}[Privacy preservation for $i\in\VV$ via a concealed $\beta^i$] Consider the modified static average consensus algorithm~\eqref{eq::consensus-modified} with a set of locally chosen admissible obfuscation signals $\{f^j,g^j\}_{j=1}^N$ over a strongly connected and weight-balanced digraph $\mathcal{G}$.
+Let the knowledge set of the eavesdropper $1$ include the form of conditions~\eqref{eq::local_beta-i} and~\eqref{eq::nec-suf-admin-sig}, and also the parameter $\alpha$ that the agents agreed to use.
 Let agent $1$ be the in-neighbor of agent $i\in\VV$ and all the out-neighbors of agent $i$, i.e., agent $1$ knows $\{y^j(t)\}_{j\in\mathcal{N}_{\textup{out}+i}^i}$, $t\in\real_{\geq0}$.
-Then, the malicious agent $1$ can obtain $\mathsf{r}^i$ of agent $i$ if and only if it knows $\beta^i$. \end{lem} A similar statement to that of Lemma~\ref{lem:case2_priv} can be made about an external malicious agent.
-In case of the external malicious agent, it is very likely that the malicious agent does not know $\alpha$, as well.
+Then, the eavesdropper $1$ can obtain $\mathsf{r}^i$ of agent $i$ if and only if it knows $\beta^i$. \end{lem} A similar statement to that of Lemma~\ref{lem:case2_priv} can be made about an external eavesdropper.
+In the case of the external eavesdropper, it is very likely that the eavesdropper does not know $\alpha$, as well.
 Building on the result of Lemma~\ref{lem:case2_priv}, we make our final formal privacy preservation statement as follows.